-ESG funds can provide housing relocation and stabilization services and short- or mediumterm rental assistance to individuals or families "at risk of homelessness," as defined in 24 CFR Part 576.2, but only to the extent of helping the individuals or families regain housing stability.
+ESG funds can provide housing relocation and stabilization services and short- or medium-term rental assistance to individuals or families "at risk of homelessness" 7, but only to the extent of helping the individuals or families regain housing stability.

-In addition to federal requirements, pursuant to 25 CCR 8408, no subpopulation targeting will be permitted in HP activities unless documentation of the following is provided to HCD prior to the award of funds for these activities:
+In addition to federal requirements, pursuant to 25 CCR 8408, no subpopulation targeting will be permitted in HP activities unless documentation of both of the following is provided to HCD prior to the award of funds for these activities:

-- Evidence of an unmet need for these activities for the subpopulation proposed for targeting: and - 2.
+- 1. Evidence of an unmet need for these activities for the subpopulation proposed for targeting; and - 2.
 Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these activities.

-C. Terms of Assistance
+C. Terms of assistance